mendess/Mendess2526.github.io/content/go-doesnt-have-tuples.md

 ## Conclusion

-Go as a lot going for it, it's simplicity is nice as a baseline, but, like everything, it's bad or even toxic when taken to an extreme.
+Go has a lot going for it, it's simplicity is nice as a baseline, but, like everything, it's bad or even toxic when taken to an extreme.
 In it's quest to be simple go ends up making writing correct code error prone through it's repetitiveness.